 We are pleased to be the new Long Beach caretakers of the esteemed Cadillac franchise… the Standard of the World.
-Based on the memories of my father, Jim Willingham, Ridings Cadillac was owned by Bud Ridings and was one of the few stores on American Avenue he had not sold cars for.
-American Avenue had been “The” place to buy a car in the 1950’s as most of the dealerships were brand new, and very large by the day’s standards.
+Based on the memories of Jim Willingham, Ridings Cadillac was owned by Bud Ridings and was one of the few stores on American Avenue he had not sold cars for.
+American Avenue had been “The” place to buy a car in the 1950’s as most of the dealerships were brand new and very large by the day’s standards.

 Masters Pontiac, Dick Browning Oldsmobile, Ed James Studebaker, Campbell Buick, Rancho Rambler and Glenn Thomas Dodge and all of their beautiful, ornate marquis lined the street with the showroom glass right up against the sidewalk to attract passers-by into the well-lit showrooms.
 In the mid to late 60’s the 405 freeway was constructed and the flow of traffic began to change significantly.
 New residential areas, such as Park Estates, were moving the affluent east of downtown.
 These two factors made dealers start to think that moving eastward was a good idea.
 The Lincoln-Mercury dealership went to the Traffic Circle and Ray Vines, who had purchased R.O.
 Gould Chrysler/Plymouth moved out to Willow and Lakewood Boulevard, right in the shadow of the new freeway.